-- Exports of petroleum and chemical products that were refined and processed in Alberta were about $8.7 billion in 2016, about 11% of total merchandize exports.
+- Exports of petroleum and chemical products that were refined and processed in Alberta were almost $9 billion in 2017, about 9% of the province’s total merchandize exports.

-- About $1.1 billion was invested in Alberta’s downstream value-added sector in 2016.
+- An estimated $669 million was invested in Alberta’s downstream value-added sector in 2017.

-- In 2016, about one-third (33%) of all estimated investment in petroleum and coal product manufacturing, and chemical manufacturing in Canada was made in Alberta.
+- In 2017, about one-quarter (25%) of all estimated investment in petroleum and coal product manufacturing, and chemical manufacturing in Canada was made in Alberta.

 Downstream value-added exports